kirbah/ai-architecture-blueprints/patterns/06-ai-observability/README.md

 - ...the ongoing **operational cost of the AI** (e.g., token usage, GPU hours) is a significant budgetary concern.
 - ...the quality and compliance of the AI's output can **silently degrade over time** due to data drift or changing user behavior.
 - ...you need to provide business stakeholders with a clear **dashboard on the health and ROI** of your AI investment.

+---

+### Trade-offs & Implementation Realities

+- **Investment in Infrastructure:** Observability is not free.
+It requires investment in logging, metrics, and tracing infrastructure, as well as the engineering effort to integrate these tools with the AI system.
+- **Signal vs. Noise:** It's easy to track thousands of metrics, but the real challenge is identifying the few Key Performance Indicators (KPIs) that accurately reflect the business value and operational health of the system.
+- **Alerts vs. Action:** A dashboard is useless without a clear operational response plan.
+You must define who is responsible for acting on an alert and what actions they are expected to take when performance degrades or costs spike.